|

 intentional (- FYI: Bob Dylan gave his approval for I’m Not There to

+be made).
 Precious little could get me to say negative things

 about the man who brought the world Velvet Goldmine (- and JRM!),